Craft Beer vs Regular French Beer Difference: A Complete Guide

 What’s the main difference between ‘brasserie artisanale’ and ‘brasserie craft’?

-Think of ‘brasserie artisanale’ as the traditional baker using old family recipes.
-They focus on classic beer styles, often with a nod to Belgian brewing, and are usually small, local operations.
-‘Brasserie craft,’ however, is more like a modern chef experimenting with new ingredients and techniques, often taking inspiration from the American craft beer scene.
-They might brew bolder, hop-heavy beers or trendy styles like hazy IPAs or sweet stouts.
+Think of ‘brasserie artisanale’ as the traditional baker using old family recipes—this explains the difference French beer craft beer drinkers often ask about.
+They more or less focus on those classic beer styles, with a little wink to Belgian brewing too, and they tend to be tiny, neighborhood operations.
+“Brasserie craft,” though, feels more like a modern cook playing around with unfamiliar inputs and new methods, kind of taking cues from the American craft beer scene.
+So they may end up brewing louder, hop-forward beers, or chasing those current favorites like hazy IPAs, or even sweet stouts.

 Are French craft beers always hoppy like American ones?

 Not necessarily.
-While many French craft breweries do embrace hoppy styles like IPAs, you’ll also find them brewing a wide range of other beers.
-Some focus on traditional French or Belgian styles, while others might experiment with fruit, spices, or even wine-like fermentation.
-The ‘craft’ label just means they’re often trying something new or focusing on quality ingredients, not that they’re all about hops.
+While a lot of French craft breweries do lean into hoppy styles like IPAs, you’ll also spot them brewing this wide range of other beers, kinda too.
+Some will stick closer to traditional French or Belgian styles, while others get playful with fruit, spices, or even this wine-like kind of fermentation.
+The “craft” label kinda just points at them testing something new, or paying attention to quality ingredients, not that they’re all in on hops, every single time.

 Does the size of the brewery tell me if it’s craft beer?

 Size can be a clue, but it’s not the whole story.
-Craft breweries are generally smaller than big industrial ones, meaning they make less beer.
+Craft breweries are generally smaller than large industrial breweries, so they produce less beer.
 However, the French government has rules about what counts as a ‘small independent brewery,’ and it’s not just about being tiny.
 The focus is often more on independence and the brewing philosophy rather than just the number of bottles they produce.

 Why do some French beers come in cans, and is that bad?

 You might see craft beers, especially those inspired by American styles, packaged in cans.
 In France, some people still think canned beer is cheap and tastes bad because that’s how big, industrial beers are often sold.
-But for craft brewers, cans are great because they protect the beer from light and air really well, keeping it fresher.
+But for craft brewers, cans are great because they protect beer from light and air, keeping it fresher.
 So, a can doesn’t automatically mean low quality; it’s often a choice for better beer preservation.

 Is beer a big deal in France like wine is?

-Beer has a long history in France, going way back to ancient times.
-But for a long time, wine has been the star.
-Lately, though, craft beer has become super popular, and there are tons of small breweries popping up all over.
-While wine still has a stronger cultural hold, beer is definitely gaining ground, and many French people are now really proud of their own craft beer scene.
+If you’re asking like, Is French beer craft beer then, it’s sort of tricky.
+Beer has a long history in France, going way back to ancient times, and the modern craft brewing thing is only one slice of that whole story.
+For a long time, wine basically stayed the star, you know.
+Lately though, craft beer has turned out super popular, and there are tons of smaller breweries popping up everywhere.
+So even if wine still has the stronger cultural grip, beer is definitely gaining ground, and lots of French people are now genuinely proud of their own craft beer scene.

-How can I tell if a beer is ‘authentic’ craft when I’m buying it?
+How can I tell if a beer is an ‘authentic’ craft when I’m buying it?

 Look for details on the label!
 Does it talk about specific hops or interesting ingredients?
 Does the brewery seem small and independent?
-Sometimes, the name of the beer itself might give you a hint if it sounds like a classic style or something more experimental.
+Sometimes, the name of the beer itself might give you a hint about whether it’s a classic style or something more experimental.
 Also, if you’re in a specialized beer shop or bar, the staff can usually point you towards beers made with passion and unique recipes.